1vnt/legacy-launcher/README.md

-# legacy-launcher, the Old Minecraft Launcher
+# legacy-launcher, the OG Minecraft Launcher
 Will be kept original but made to launch newer versions of the game
-## Contributing
-It has to work.
 ## Running
 Open the project in your IDE and run the MinecraftLauncher file.